 All examinations were done by two doctors with different degrees of experience in ultrasound, a proficient physician (SA) and a physician beginner in ultrasound technique (GDI), in a typical clinical setting with previous knowledge of the patient’s underlying disease.
 The ultrasound probe was placed in a convenient right intercostal space and elastography information was gathered during breath holding at the end-expiration phase.
-Three 10-s movies were recorded by each examiner for every patient, with a region of interest set to include the liver and surrounding tissues (Figure -).
+Three 10-s movies were recorded by each examiner for every patient, with a region of interest set to include the liver and surrounding tissues (Figure 1A-C).
 The movies were stored uncompressed at maximum quality for further accurate computer-enhanced analysis.

 Liver biopsy was performed through the right intercostal space in the right liver lobe after transabdominal ultrasound found the most useful area.
 After betadine disinfection and local anesthesia, liver biopsy was performed at the previously marked site.
 Liver fibrosis stages were evaluated semi-quantitatively according to the Metavir scoring system[23-25].
 Liver fibrosis was staged on an F0-F4 scale: F0-no fibrosis, F1-portal fibrosis without septa, F2-portal fibrosis with few septa, F3-numerous septa without cirrhosis, and F4-cirrhosis.